macder/wfv-validation/README.md

 Use this method to output input values.

-Default callback is `htmlspecialchars` if none is specified:
+Default callback when none is specified is `htmlspecialchars`:
 ```php
 <?php // eg. user entered <h1>John</h1>